Part V

 Neurodivergent individuals may experience emotions with greater intensity or process them through different neurological pathways.

-This can make intense cathartic practices (like grief work in Chapter 20: Pearls in the Abyss or high-intensity Eros explorations in Chapter 21: The Forge of Eros — Sacred Sexuality, Kink and Transgression) potentially destabilizing without proper support and adaptation.
+This can make intense cathartic practices, like grief descent work or high-intensity Eros work, potentially destabilizing without support and adaptation.

 Executive Function Differences